 Probiotics have been a buzzword for quite some time now and for a good reason.
 These microorganisms have many health benefits.
 They help balance the friendly bacteria in your digestive system, they could help boost your immune system and even lower your LDL (“bad”) cholesterol.
 Whole Foods predicts that probiotics will continue to be a trend well into 2019, partially because they will likely be integrated into more foods like granola, oatmeal, nut butter, soups and nutrition bars.
 That’s because new strains of probiotics like Bacillus coagulans GBI-30 and Bacillus coagulans MTCC 5856 will make it increasingly possible for this healthy bacteria to be introduced into non-refrigerated shelf foods.

 Gone are the days when fat-free was synonymous with healthy.
-Based on the growing popularity of high-fat, high-protein, low-carb diets like Keto, Paleo and grain-free diets, fat is making a comeback.
-Whole Foods predicts that consumers will see a rise in higher-fat and high-protein products across the board.
-The retailer predicts an increase in Keto/Paleo-friendly nutrition bars and “fat bomb” snacks.
+Based on the growing popularity of the high-fat, moderate-protein, low-carb keto diet, fat is making a comeback.
+Whole Foods predicts that consumers will see a rise in higher-fat products across the board.
+The retailer predicts an increase in keto-friendly nutrition bars and “fat bomb” snacks.
 We can also expect to see more vegan coffee drinks, coconut-butter filled chocolates, popcorn made with grass-fed ghee and “chicken chips.”
 We’re intrigued.

 4. Hemp-derived products